BarrettFrost/Smart_menu-project/readme.md

 The JSON structure can be seen in the diagram above.
 The queryID JSON Number was used so that each system could determine whether they should ignore the JSON string or interpret the string.
 For instance, when the M5 stack sends a queryID = 10 to request a restaurant list, the desktop app will ignore the query but the web app will have an if statement to interpret the contents and send back a list of restaurants.
 The resList is an array of JSONObjects which stores the information about the restaurant such as name, ID and menu Array of JSONObject.
 The menu JSONObject stores information about the individual foods in the menu.
 These two arrays store information that will be useful for the user to inform them in their food choices.
 The restaurantSingle Object is identical to resList only it is not an array and only stores the information of one restaurant.
 This was done to make the code in the M5 stack have less nesting and easier to understand.
 The menuSize and listSize JSON integers were also used to make coding easier as when displaying the items in a list in a for loop.
 Lastly, the conID integer was a random digit from 1-1000.
 This was used to make sure when multiple m5 stack were contacting the MQTT server they would only  M5 stack would interpret the JSON string.

 As for the desktop app, the users usually send the data containing menu of food in the restaurant!
 We have a format for this transformation.
-When new users want to register this restaurant, it should send its reataurant name using this format to the Web and set the queryID is 30; and then the manager of web would return a new json package which contains a new restaurant id and using queryID 31; when this restaurant wants to send the new menu to web after adding, editing or deleting, it would use the same format but set the queryID to 40.
+When new users want to register this restaurant, it should send its reataurant name using this form?????????????????????????????????????????????????????????????????????????????????????????????????????????????????????//////////at to the Web and set the queryID is 30; and then the manager of web would return a new json package which contains a new restaurant id and using queryID 31; when this restaurant wants to send the new menu to web after adding, editing or deleting, it would use the same format but set the queryID to 40.